kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 5: Activate Runtime Metrics

-To enable collection of runtime metrics for your Pods, define a MetricPipeline that has the `runtime` section enabled as input:
+To enable collection of runtime metrics, define a MetricPipeline that has the `runtime` section enabled as input:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1